All's Fair in Love and Treachery (Review)... Like Bridgerton, with a Side of Murder & Mayhem

 You’d best be on your very best behavior... and your reply should always be “yes” to whatever the queen asks of you.

-So, when Lady Petra Forsyth finds herself in that very position, and the queen requests that she get to the bottom of a murder(!) at the Asylum for Female Orphans—the untimely demise of the orphanage’s matron, herself—she readily acquiesces.
+So, when Lady Petra Forsyth finds herself standing before Her Royal Majesty, who requests that she get to the bottom of a murder(!) at the Asylum for Female Orphans—the untimely demise of the orphanage’s matron, herself—Petra readily acquiesces.

-But, when Petra tries to find him, she discovers that he has also disappeared... with one of the few clues—a letter, which one of her sources claims to have seen—missing, along with him.
+But, when Petra tries to find him, she discovers that he has also disappeared... along with one of the few clues—a letter, which one of her sources claims to have seen.

 Because as surely as London is currently in the midst of a once-in-a-lifetime, citywide celebration of Napoleon’s surrender at Waterloo, Petra understands that she, her friends, and the much-nearer powers that be are in grave danger of something far worse than any of them can imagine.